MichaelCurrin/vue-frontend-quickstart/docs/development.md

 ## Formatting

-There is no `package.json` or use of Prettier.
+There is no `package.json`, so Prettier is not setup as a dependency.

-But you can run Prettier ad hoc like this to format the JS file, assuming you have Node installed.
+But you can run Prettier ad hoc as below, assuming you have Node installed.
+This will format the JS and CSS file.

 ```sh
 $ npx prettier -w '*.{js,css}'
 ```

+Avoid using on the HTML file because it indents `head` and `body` tags, so use your IDE formatter for that.

 ## Vue source